adamjberg/adamjberg.github.io/personal/_posts/2020-09-25-breadth-first-search-a-walk-in-the-park-chapter-one.md

 I feel like I have two modes of operation.
 [Thinking Fast and Slow](https://amzn.to/3iaPjGN) comes to mind here.
 In one, thoughts are just constantly surfaced (or re-surfaced) and I cannot keep my attention on any specific one of them.
 The other mode, is the one I'm in right now.
 I've now been sitting here for potentially an hour and a half.
 It is now 9:30 and I haven't gotten up to use the washroom, thought about food, or been all that interested in whatever random rabbit hole mode #1 decides to conjure up.

 I am very interested in how the brain actually works.
 So much so, that prior to the walk I picked up [The Brain: A Very Short Introduction](https://amzn.to/3mQSsiJ).
-Ultimately, I'm interested in how we can learn from the brain for contructing Artifical Intelligence and drawing parallels to our brains based on the hardware we have created.
+Ultimately, I'm interested in how we can learn from the brain for constructing Artifical Intelligence and drawing parallels to our brains based on the hardware we have created.

 ### Admit to marijuana?